stevenzolo/CorrectiveTeaching/README.md

-# Personalized Teacher
+# Corrective Teacher
  Official implementation of the paper:

- Towards Personalized Learning: A Bi-Level Reinforcement Learning Approach for Machine Teaching Human Tasks
+ Teaching as Iterative Correction and Evaluation: A Bi-Level Reinforcement Learning Approach

 ## A Novel Interactive Teaching Paradigm.
 <p align="center">